Before you apply we encourage you to do the following:

 Decide which school

 First of all, you will need to decide which school you would prefer your child to attend.
-Information on the different types of school and how to find out which is which can also be found on the School Admissions Policy page.
+Information on the different types of schools and how to find out which is which can also be found on the Primary admissions policy or Secondary admissions policy page.

 For general advice visit our Find a school page.
 Please contact us if you would like to check whether there are places available in your child’s year group at particular schools or academies.